-Bitcoin can be purchased in a variety of ways using several different payment methods.
-Brokerages, exchanges, and peer-to-peer networks offer trade-offs between liquidity, security, and privacy.
+Learning how to buy Bitcoin is simple.
+Bitcoin can be purchased in a variety of ways using brokerages, exchanges, and peer-to-peer networks.

 Learning how to send and receive bitcoin is easy, and does not require a complete understanding of Bitcoin.
 Wallets and services allow users to easily send, receive, and store their bitcoin.
 You can also use your brokerage to send and receive bitcoin.

 A transaction is a transfer of Bitcoin value on the blockchain.
 Bitcoin transactions are irreversible once added to the blockchain.

 A private key is used to verify ownership and sign transactions in order to send bitcoin.
 A private key can derive a public key.